 The most popular open food market in New York City takes place every weekend during spring and summer months, attracting New Yorkers and tourists to Williamsburg.
 There you can eat, drink and enjoy the magnificent view of the Manhattan skyline on the East River Waterfront.
 This is actually one of the best things to do in Brooklyn in general.

-The market is always open on Saturday rain or shine from 11AM – 6PM.
+The market is always open on Saturday (rain or shine) from 11 AM – 6 PM.

 Shopping in Williamsburg

-Other shops & flea markets are ran by artists themselves and offer a variety of handcrafted products made by locals.
+Other shops & flea markets are run by artists themselves and offer a variety of handcrafted products made by locals.
 Bedford Avenue is a great spot to find clothes or a special gift for someone.
 Shopping in Williamsburg is in complete contrast to Manhattan and the glamorous shops of Fifth Avenue.

-Walking tours in Williamsburg
+Mainstream Stores in Williamsburg

 Staying in Williamsburg Brooklyn